LupineVault/.github/profile/README.md

 There are currently ```391``` games in the LupineVault.
 They may not all be on the repo _yet_, as they take up an enormous amount of space and will take a long time to fully copy to a repo.

 ---
+## Our Mission

+LupineVault aims to create the largest browser game repository _ever_, and to do that we need contributions, which brings us to our next part...

+---
 ## Want to contribute?
 Listen up:

 #### Requirements: